- Areas of Emphasis

 Professor Terry Murray 257-2828

 The Educational Studies Department of the State University of New York at New Paltz offers a Masters degree in Professional Studies in Humanistic/Multicultural Education.
 The 30-credit General Program is designed for human service, not-for-profit, and higher education professionals and K-12 professionally-certified educators seeking additional understandings and skills for teaching diverse learners.
 The 36-credit Teacher Certification Sequence of the program is currently available to special subject teachers (family/consumer science, health, music, physical education or technology) who are provisionally or initially certified and are seeking permanent or professional certification.
-Those seeking an elementary teaching certificate may take the Humanistic/Multicultural Education Concentration in the MS in Elementary Education 1-6.
+We also offer an Alternative Program for K-12 teachers seeking Professional Certification (Elementary or Secondary).

 The program of study focuses on providing content and skills necessary for teaching the diverse student population of New York State.
 Geared for those who already have a strong background in their content area, this program provides teachers with effective instructional practices for actively engaging all students in developmentally appropriate and meaningful learning related to the State Learning Standards.
 Teachers graduate with knowledge and strategies to engage and challenge all students to reach their fullest potential - intellectually, emotionally, and socially.